 Rigpa Newcastle is a not-for-profit organisation run by volunteers.
 All income supports the operation of the centre.

-Course fees and donations enable the ongoing study and practice of authentic Tibetan Buddhist meditation teachings, but at no stage do we wish to exclude anyone experiencing financial difficulties.
+Course fees and donations enable the ongoing study and practice of authentic Tibetan Buddhist teachings, but at no stage do we wish to exclude anyone experiencing financial difficulties.

 If you would like to participate in one of our courses but feel you are unable to afford to do so simply contact us to discuss your situation and we will make an alternative arrangement for you.